 There were a few common themes about the challenges of our increasingly older population voiced by speakers from many different perspectives:

 - Inequity is a big problem; the wealthy can buy the care they need, there are some programs for the poor, and not much for the vast majority of Americans.

 - We have over-medicalized elder care and invested too little in social supports; this is a very expensive approach.

 - We operate too much in silos—health care professionals not talking to social service providers, who are not talking to private industry.

 - Social isolation versus participation in community is a big determinant of our welfare as we age.

 - Any solution will have to come through public-private partnerships.

 - Workforce—if we don't expand and better train and compensate the workforce that provides care to seniors, nothing else will work.

 Urbanization Hits the Aging World

-The Brazilian gerontologist, Dr. Alexandre Kalache, described how his neighborhood of Copacabana in Rio De Janeiro was built during the 1950s and 1960s and at the time many younger adults moved in.
+The Brazilian gerontologist, Dr. Alexandre Kalache, described how his neighborhood of Copacabana in Rio De Janeiro was built during the 1950s and 1960s and at that time, many younger adults moved in.
 Now, according to Kalache, they're still there, aging in place.
-And the most important person for their well being is the doorman, of which there are 6,500 in the Copacabana neighborhood.
-They help care for the residents of their buildings, in some cases just being to reach and change light bulbs, and act as early warning eyes and ears for their families.
+And the most important person for their well-being is the doorman, of which there are 6,500 in the Copacabana neighborhood.
+They help care for the residents of their buildings, in some cases, just being able to reach and change light bulbs, and act as early warning eyes and ears for their families.
 Kalache's organization has provided training to doormen to help them better recognize when residents need assistance and where help might be available.